Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 You can cancel at any time

-Yes, shrimp are safe to eat while you're pregnant, but they can cause food poisoning if eaten raw, so they should be cooked through until steaming hot.
+Cooked prawns are safe to eat while you're pregnant, but they can cause food poisoning if eaten raw.
+They should be cooked through until steaming hot.

 Cooked squid is safe to eat but it can cause food poisoning if eaten raw.
 Squid should be fully cooked through until steaming hot.